sphinx-gallery/sphinx-gallery/doc/getting_started.rst

 files and directories:

-* ``index.rst`` - the master document of the gallery containing the Gallery Header and table of contents tree, which will serve as the welcome page for that gallery.
+* ``index.rst`` - the master document of the gallery containing the Gallery Header and table of contents tree.
+It which will serve as the welcome page for that gallery.
 * ``sg_execution_times.rst`` - execution time of all example ``.py`` files, summarised in table format (`original pull request on GitHub